NeilStrickland/zoopy/README.md

-This is a simple game.
+This is a very simple game.
 It is intended as an example to illustrate the use of Git and GitHub.

 ![screenshot](screenshot.png)